 In this role I learned (the hard way) that you can effectively manage a team of 10+ people, or you can be an effective individual contributor - but not both.

 During this timeframe, I provided team leadership to expand our services into a new secure environment (SIPRNET).
-I also provided individual technical leadership to build our streaming and storage capabilities into our managed CDN platform.
+I also provided individual technical leadership to build the streaming and storage capabilities into our managed CDN platform.

 Eventually, we had the right structure of architects and team leads in place so I could actually focus on good line management practices.